Custody and Divorce Client Notebook - English

 The Maryland Custody & Divorce Client Notebook helps clients to navigate a family law case from start to finish, with the help of an attorney (or attorneys) from self-help, legal services, pro bono, or the paid private bar.
 The notebook itself helps clients keep papers and evidence with them, and in one place.
 Inside, the "Topic of Dispute" chart is the heart of the tool, helping clients to identify and understand the key issues and evidence that will make or break their case.
 A calendar and journal help the client record facts and gather evidence even before they find a lawyer.
 And the other sections help a lawyer (or the client, if no lawyer is involved) to navigate a settlement or a trial.

 It is important for a client to speak with a legal professional who can explain how the notebook works, but anyone can make one.
 Here are the steps:

-- Get a 2-inch 3-ring binder, and two pocket-folders that can clip into a notebook;
+- Get a 2-inch or 3-ring binder, and two pocket-folders that can clip into a notebook;

 - Print the Word document that is linked above on this page;

-- Punch holes and place it in the binder;
+- Punch holes and place the printed document in the binder;

 - Place the two pocket-folders in the notebook (one to hold your evidence, and one for court papers, before you get to hole punch them).

 G2.
 Another party has already filed a case.

 C1.
 Emergency – the child is in danger

 C3.
 Paternity – proving who is the father